thequickfixer/vulkano-edge/README.md

 # Vulkano-edge

-Gentoo Vulkan Repository using the GPL-3.0 License
+Gentoo Vulkan Repository using the GPL-3.0 License (ATTENTION THIS REPO IS BROKEN DUE TO NO MANIFESTS!!)

 # Information